-In the past First Church mission trip participants have “made a difference” through work projects and education in Maine, South Carolina, Washington DC, Pine Ridge South Dakota, the Dominican Republic and the Heifer International Learning Center at Overlook Farm in Rutland Massachusetts.
+In the past First Church mission trip participants have “made a difference” through work projects and education in Maine, South Carolina, Washington DC, Pine Ridge South Dakota, the Dominican Republic, the Heifer International Learning Center at Overlook Farm in Rutland Massachusetts, and Nicaragua.
 The Mission Trip Planning Team guides each trip by identifying support organizations at the location, assessing the values and goals of the mission, coordinating travel, identifying adult leadership, and guide fund-raising for the trip.
 Check this website throughout the year for information on upcoming trips.

 Mission Trip Information

-All applications (Trip Application) must be accompanied by a deposit.
+Keep checking this page for registration information.
+A link to the registration site will be added shortly.
+All applications must be accompanied by a deposit.
 Deposits are non-refundable unless another applicant is available to take your place.
 An application is not considered completed unless it is accompanied by a deposit check – see the form for more details on the deposits.

-A limited amount of scholarship aid is available for First Church Members; fill out a Scholarship Application to apply.
+A limited amount of scholarship aid is available for First Church Members.

 Preparing a team for a mission trip requires monthly meetings for team building and planning fundraising events.
 The fundraising helps to offset the trip expenses, but each individual is responsible for the cost of the trip.
 Participants are encouraged to do individual fundraising through friends and family.